How It Works

 -> keyed("dataset", i, "attempt", attempt, "missingness")

-3. Split validity retries and deferred filter stage
+3. Split validity retries and post-generation filtering

 Generation retries cover split-validity and generation exceptions only.